dongmingh/v1performance/README.md

 - fabric commit level: d26b8b4aa8e382555f3e6b518a3ef9d5bbfc8091
 - fabric-sdk-node commit level: 87301d8c832f7e76b96c899da27a6f26c05ef113

 ##Setup

 1. git clone https://github.com/hyperledger/fabric-sdk-node.git
 2. cd fabric-sdk-node
 3. git reset --hard a7f57baca0ece7111f74f7b9174c2083df7cda86
-4. download all scripts (1 bash shell script and 2 js scripts) and 1 json file into directory fabric-sdk-node/test/unit
+4. download all scripts (1 bash shell script and 2 js scripts) and all json files into directory fabric-sdk-node/test/unit
 5. create a sub directory, SCFiles, under fabric-sdk-node/test/unit
-6. add Service Credentials file for each LPAR to the SCFiles directory, see config-local.json in directory SCFiles as an example
+6. add Service Credentials file for each fabric network to the SCFiles directory, see config-local.json in directory SCFiles as an example
-7. modify userInput-example02.json according to the desired test and the Service Credentials files
+7. modify userInput-ccchecer.json according to the desired test and the Service Credentials files

 ##Usage

-`./perf_driver.sh <user input json file> <nLPARs>`
+`./perf_driver.sh <user input json file> <nNetwork>`

 - user input json file: the json file contains all user specified parameters for the test, see below for description.
-- nLPARs: number of LPARs
+- nNetwork: number of fabric network

 ####Examples

-- ./perf_driver.sh userInput-example02.json 1
+- ./perf_driver.sh userInput-ccchecker.json 1

-The above command will execute the performance test on 1 LPAR with all parameters specified in userInput-example02.json
+The above command will execute the performance test on one network with all parameters specified in userInput-ccchecker.json